quanteda/quanteda.llm/README.md

 The package includes the following functions:

 - `ai_summarize`: Summarizes documents in a corpus.
-- `ai_label`: Labels documents in a corpus according to a content analysis scheme.
+- `ai_relevance`: Classifies documents in a corpus according to a set of topics and assesses the relevance of each document to each topic.
 - `ai_score`: Scores documents in a corpus according to a defined scale.
 - `ai_validate`: Starts an interactive app to manually validate the LLM-generated summaries, labels or scores.